lifepillar/ASMake/README.md

 - `--dry` or `-n`: do not really execute shell commands.
 - `--verbose` or `-v`: be verbose.

-Unknown options are silently ignored.
-Options are specified between `asmake` and the name of the task.
+Such options must be specified before the name of the task.
 For example:

     asmake --dry build